2Pit/scala-benchmarks/review/array_map_foreach/README.md

 ```

 **Conclusion**:
-The `map_1` results confirm the same pattern: the new version is significantly faster per element when inlining is likely possible.
+The `map_1` results show a clear performance benefit in the new version: the latency per element is in `3.5` times lower.
-This benefit vanishes in the lambda version (`map_1_lam`), further supporting the idea that lambdas block optimizations.
+This effect is likely due to the fact that the new implementation allows the compiler to generate more efficient code when the transformation function has a known, concrete type (such as `Int => Int`).
+In contrast, when a lambda is used (`map_1_lam`), the function is opaque to the compiler, and this optimization no longer applies — the slopes become nearly identical.

 ---